 1. You’ll Have to Compete with Big Brands

 One downside of selling food on Amazon is that you’ll compete with some of the largest brands.
-If you’re not careful, it’s easy to get lost in the shuffle.
-That said, there are ways to stand out among the competition, such as by offering unique products or providing outstanding customer service.
+If you’re not careful, getting lost in the shuffle is easy.

 2. There Are Some Restrictions on What You Can Sell

 Another potential downside of selling food on Amazon is some restrictions on what you can sell.

 For example, you can’t sell alcohol or tobacco products, and there are restrictions on perishable items.
 That said, there are still plenty of options for sellers willing to work within the guidelines.

 How to Get Amazon Approval to Sell Food

 If you’re a new seller, the answer is almost certainly no. Food is one of the restricted categories on Amazon, which means you must get approval before selling, also known as ungating.

 The restrictions on selling groceries make much sense.
 Amazon must ensure that its sellers are trustworthy and the products are safe and of high quality.